micedreams/CV/readme.md

    This is a fin-tech company that helps users get loans against mutual funds.
    * Technologies used: Elixir, Phoenix, Dart, Flutter, HTML, CSS, Javascript.
    * Worked as part of a 2 person engineering team, Reporting directly to the CTO.
-   * Worked on vertically sliced full stack stories which involved, Phoenix server and Flutter mobile app.
+   * Worked on vertically sliced full stack stories involving Phoenix server and Flutter mobile app.
    * Worked on the authentication flow and integrating 3rd party APIs,
       * Karvy(to get mutual funds portfolio details).
       * Digio (which integrates with DigiLocker to perform KYC).